Sue Thompson is Academic Convener and Associate Professor at the National Security College at ANU Crawford School of Public Policy.

 She has conducted extensive fieldwork in North America, Europe and Southeast Asia and has recently published her second sole-authored book on this topic.
 Dr Thompson’s research has previously been awarded funding by the John F Kennedy Presidential Library Foundation, the Eisenhower Presidential Library Foundation and the Gerald Ford Presidential Library Foundation, amongst others.

-Prior to joining ANU, Dr Thompson was the research coordinator at the Australian Civil Military Centre, in the Australian Department of Defence, working on complex issues of coordinating civil, military and police personnel in conflict zones, disaster relief missions, post-conflict reconstruction and peacekeeping missions.
+Prior to joining The Australian National University, Dr Thompson was the research coordinator at the Australian Civil Military Centre, in the Australian Department of Defence, working on complex issues of coordinating civil, military and police personnel in conflict zones, disaster relief missions, post-conflict reconstruction and peacekeeping missions.